fcurella/django-recommends/docs/providers.rst

     * ``get_rating_site(self, rating)``

         Returns the site of the rating.
-Can be a ``Site`` object or an integer representing its ID.
+Can be a ``Site`` object or its ID.

         Defaults to ``settings.SITE_ID``.